digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 >   - Material used: ASA
 >   - Supports: yes
 >   - Notes: Printed vertically for decreased printing lines, printer modified for high temperature printing material.
 > - Fitting note: Installation should be done with the driver side clips first, then by pushing the passenger side clips in after.
-Due to intentionally tight fitment, a small screwdriver or trim removal tool may be required for removal.
+Fitment once installed should be similar to factory parts, however note that there is additional space for the button holes, to allow for printing tolerances

-> In the interest of this projects vision, the published STL file is stored on this website as a backup [HERE](./centrepanel.stl). *Last synced - 14/11/25*
+> In the interest of this projects vision, the published STL file is stored on this website as a backup [HERE](./centrepanel.stl). *Last synced - 02/03/26*
 {: .block-note}

 ![3D printed fascia](./3d-print-cover.jpg)

 > Picture of a printed fascia using the materials and tools listed above.
-This is representative of the models state as of 14/11/25
+This is representative of the models state as of 14/11/25, which has been improved